How Do Maryland Tax Auctions Work?

 - After six to nine months, they can file in court.

-- If the court rules in their favor, you lose your home—even if it was paid off.
+- If the court rules in their favor, you lose your home, even if it was paid off.

 This is the outcome too many Maryland homeowners face, simply because they didn’t act.

-What “Redeem” Really Means
+What “Redeem” Really Mean0s

 Redemption is how you save your home after the auction.
 To redeem, you must pay: